OrchardCMS/OrchardCore/src/docs/guides/encoding-settings/README.md

 It is recommended to use the encoders registered in the DI containers instead of using the static ones.

-Don't call `HtmlEncore.Default` or any other `TextEncoder` but instead inject one in your service constructor like this:
+Don't call `HtmlEncode.Default` or any other `TextEncoder` but instead inject one in your service constructor like this:

 ```c#
 public class MyService